astronomer/airflow-guides/guides/airflow-branch-operator.md

 ![skipped](https://assets.astronomer.io/website/img/guides/branching.png)
 The DAG will proceed based on the output of the function passed in.

-**Note:** You **cannot** have an empty path when skipping tasks - the `skipped` state will apply to all tasks donwstream of whatever task is skipped.
-Depending on your use case, it may make sense to add a DummyOperator downstream of a task tha can be skipped before the branches from the `BranchPythonOperator` meet.
+**Note:** You **cannot** have an empty path when skipping tasks - the `skipped` state will apply to all tasks immediately donwstream of whatever task is skipped.
+Depending on your use case, it may make sense to add a DummyOperator downstream of a task that can be skipped before the branches from the `BranchPythonOperator` meet.

 Under the hood, the `BranchPythonOperator` simply inherits the PythonOperator: